ibspoof/ng-iScroll/README.md

 Naming of Instance:
 When multiple iScrolls are present on a single page and each needs different runtime settings or functions there is a need to identify each instance.
 This is done either by setting the 'ng-iscroll="{instanceName}"' or if not set it will default to the id of the div.
+*Note:* This breaks version 1.0's usage of the ng-iscroll value to define the delay in dom binding.
+Please update your code to use ng-iscroll-delay to change the default delay.

 See demos/ directory for examples of both